2020-2025 Parks, Recreation, Trails and Open Space Levy

 In June 2012, King County Executive Dow Constantine convened a panel of business and civic leaders to help define a path to funding King County's parks, trails, and open space upon expiration of the then-current levies at the end of 2013.
 The group's recommendations shaped what ultimately become the 2014-2019 King County Parks, Trails and Open Space Replacement Levy.

 Press release: "Citizen task force recommends continued levy support of King County parks, trails, open space" - November 28, 2012.

 Task Force Report and Recommendations

 The group met from June to October 2012.
 Meeting agendas and other materials can be found here.

 In 2007, King County voters approved two property tax levy lid lifts to support park operations and open space and trails for the period of 2008 - 2013.

-As required by the levy legislation, a Parks Levy Citizen Oversight Board (COB) was established to monitor the expenditure of levy proceeds.
-The nine-member COB was appointed by the King County Council and convenes annually.
+As required by the levy legislation, a nine-member, Council-appointed Levy Citizen Oversight Board was established to monitor the expenditure of levy proceeds.